JDHumphries/Virtual-CPU/README.md

  - Began work on the execute function for running instructions
  - displayRegisters function has had its printout arrangement changed
  - Minor corrections to code
+ - IMMEDIATE and LOAD_STORE options are working in execute function